sean1832/BAKU/README.md

 _💡 This project is early in development.
 If you encounter any issues, please report them in the [issues section](https://github.com/sean1832/BAKU/issues)._

 ---

+### 📘 About

+This project started as a personal experiment to learn about GPU programming and high-performance computing.
+The goal is to create a high-performance particle simulation plugin for Grasshopper 3D using GPU acceleration.
+The project is named after the Japanese mythical creature [Baku](<https://en.wikipedia.org/wiki/Baku_(spirit)>) which is said to consume nightmares.

 ### 🌟 Features